YuetongShi/Kattis/README.md

 # Kattis
-Kattis will be a wonderful platform for you if you like competitive programming, but the efficiency of codes are not guaranteed.
+Kattis will be a wonderful platform for you if you like competitive programming.
-I would share my solution to some of the problems, I'm more comfortable with python and Java.
+I would share my solution to some of the problems, I'm more comfortable with python and Java, but the efficiency of my code is not guaranteed.
+I will only post it if my solution is accepted.
 Have fun!